JACoW-org/docs-ECRIS/docs/InvitedOrals/SABsubmission.md

 * **Content**: the description, or abstract text, is needed here.
 Please describe what the proposed presenter is expected to develop with this contribution.
 A couple of notes:

     * with Indico you can enrich the abstract content by using [Markdown](https://www.markdownguide.org) of [LaTeX](https://www.latex-project.org).
 However, we ask you to refrain from using this feature.
-For IPAC abstracts **please only use plain text**
+For ECRIS abstracts **please only use plain text**

     * also refrain from copying and pasting from word processors like Microsoft Word or LibreOffice.
 Special characters like non-standard ticks (``, ´´, etc.) or the *three-dots character* (...) could get bad results when creating the final abstracts booklet.
 Be sure that these kind of special characters are avoided